 Incredible drone footage shows isolated Amazon tribe

-Remarkable drone footage offers a rare glimpse of an isolated tribe in Brazilian Amazon.
+Remarkable drone footage offers a rare glimpse of an isolated tribe in the Brazilian Amazon.

-In the 51-second clip released by FUNAI, the Brazilian government's Indian Affairs department, tribespeople are shown moving through a deforested area in the jungle and one of the tribe appears to be carrying a bow and arrow.
+In the 51-second clip released by FUNAI, the Brazilian government's Indian Affairs department, tribespeople are shown moving through a deforested area in the jungle and one tribe member appears to be carrying a bow and arrow.

 The agency said it captured the drone shots during an expedition last year to monitor isolated communities, but only released them on Tuesday to protect their study.
 FUNAI also released still images showing the tribespeople’s existence in the remote region.